 Childcare is available during the Sunday services, and two weeks a month there is also a Children’s Religious Education lesson.
 Children are also welcome to stay with their caregivers in the service and the table seating is intended for these families.
 More CRE information

-Media: Media: George Rodgers-Clark
+Media: George Rogers-Clark

 A Zoom link for this service will be sent to members and friends!